mlafeldt/chef-runner/README.md

 * Split up Chef recipes into smaller logical chunks and include those chunks using the `include_recipe` method ([good example][pr-recipes]).
-* Use [vagrant-cachier] to share a common package cache among Vagrant machines.
 * Enable [SSH connection sharing and persistence][ssh-speedup] to speed up repeated SSH connections.